Businesses of all kinds start blogging as a way to build up a long-term audience.

 Shopping for a domain is a good time to think about what you’re going to call your website.
 Choose something that’s catchy, memorable, easy to type, and isn’t already taken by another brand.

 Unless you’re trying to build a personal brand or a portfolio site, I would recommend against using your name as the domain.
 You can still be the face of your blog even if your name isn’t in the URL, and it’s a lot easier to build a sticky brand when you come up with a creative name that reflects your blog’s identity.
-To add some more personality, get a logo made on Fiverr or use our free logo generator app (Android only).
+To add some more personality, get a logo made on Fiverr or use Hatchful, our free logo maker app (now available on iOS as well).

 Once that’s settled, you’ll need to pick a theme.

 A “theme” is just a template for the layout, look, and features of your website.
 There are plenty of free themes available, whatever platform you choose.
 But if you’re not happy with those options, consider paying the one-time fee for a paid theme as it will have a big impact on the overall experience users have on your website.